 Many people who might qualify are unaware that low income individuals may apply to the clerk of the court for Florida Civil Indigent Status.
 Based on the application, the clerk determines whether the applicant qualifies, and court filing fees can be waived.
 In addition to the waiver of filing fees, consumers who are eligible for civil indigent status may also waive the $10. fee for the Summons for Service of Process; and the service of process fee for a sheriff to deliver documents to another party.

 The basis for the clerk's determination are found in Florida Statute 57.082.
-The - Florida Civil Indigent application form is available on the Florida Supreme Court website, www.flcourts.org; obtained from the clerk of court; or downloaded from this page.
+The Florida Civil Application for Indigent Status form can be obtained from the clerk of court; or downloaded from this page.
+(Scroll down.)

 Stated at the top of the form is: "Notice to Applicant: If you qualify for civil indigence you must enroll in the clerk’s office payment plan and pay a one-time administrative fee of $25.00."

 The applicant completes the form by answering questions about income and debt.
 The clerk then makes the determination regarding civil indigent status.
 Clarified in the statutes is the following:

-An applicant, including an applicant who is a minor or an adult tax-dependent person, is indigent if the applicant's income is equal to or below 200 percent of the then-current federal poverty guidelines prescribed for the size of the household of the applicant by the United States Department of Health and Human Services.
+An applicant, including an applicant who is a minor or an adult tax-dependent person, is indigent if the applicant's income is equal to or below 200 percent of the prescribed for the size of the household of the applicant by the United States Department of Health and Human Services.

 There is a presumption that the applicant is not indigent if the applicant owns, or has equity in, any intangible or tangible personal property or real property or the expectancy of an interest in any such property having a net equity value of $2,500 or more, excluding the value of the person's homestead and one vehicle having a net value not exceeding $5,000.